xdwong/xdwong.github.io/_pages/team.md

 ### Student and visiting scholar supervision
+I am looking for students and visiting scholars, with a solid quantitative training, who will work full time at Bauer Human-Centered AI Lab, University of Houston.
+If interested, please send me an email at mli at bauer.uh.edu.

 * Yanan Zhang, PhD student at Shanghai Jiaotong University, 2022-present
 * Xudong Wang, PhD student at Tianjin University, 2022-present